Wednesday, April 21, 2021

 • It may be hard for participants to recall information or to tell the truth about a controversial question.

+Another type of research by method is co-relational research.
 It is also called associational research.
 In this kind of research, the relationships among two or more variables are studied without any attempt to influence them.
-Advantage: it tells us the correlation between the variables and predicts likely outcomes.
-Disadvantage: results of this kind of study music always are interpreted with caution because it cannot establish causation.

 Merits of Co-Relational Research: